 If we have enough snow for skiing between Christmas and New Years, the pavilion will be open during the week.
 Check our website at that time.

 During low snow or hazardous trail conditions the trails may close temporarily.

 Check the trail conditions tab at www.mononordic.com

 5. Can I rent skiis from the club?

-We will be renting a limited number of skis, boots and poles for the entire season at a cost of $50.
+Ski equipment rentals are available on the weekends at a cost of $10 per day.
+This fee includes skis, boots, and poles.
+We will be renting a limited number of skis, boots and poles for the entire season at a cost of $50 per set.
 If you are interested speak with the pavilion host.